 The Virginia divorce process can be confusing to navigate.
-Before diving into the divorce process, you should first familiarize yourself with several key terms that will have an important effect on many aspects of your divorce.
+Before diving into the details, you should first understand the basics of what you’re getting into.

 Types of Divorce